 Other Personal Statement Tips

 First, make sure you answer the question that the specific application asks.
-If they give you a specific question to write your essay about, then make sure you follow all the given instructions.
+Make sure you follow all the given instructions.

 Then, start off with a strong opening statement and develop your argument and narrative.
 Make sure you check all your facts as well as your grammar and punctuation.
 Proofread!
 Then have someone else proofread.
 Then proofread it again!